Matsu-class destroyer: Design and description

 The Tachibana-class, entering service in 1945, had the same armament as the Matsu-class, but initially with 13 single-mount Type 96s instead of eight.
 This was later increased to as many as 19.
-Only one vessel, Take, was modified to launch a single kaiten manned torpedo from her stern, although there were plans to covert another 11 to this configuration just before the war came to an end.
+Only one vessel, Take, was modified to launch a single kaiten manned torpedo from her stern, although there were plans to convert another 11 to this configuration just before the war came to an end.

 Operational history

 Matsu-class destroyers were assigned to Destroyer Divisions 43, 52, and 53.
-Few Matsu-class units saw extensive service beyond Japanese home waters, and none of the Tachibana-class.
+Few Matsu-class units saw extensive service beyond Japanese home waters, and none of the Tachibana-class did.